Testing changes made to QCrBox#

 to build the minimum set of containers for testing#

 It is not recommended to do this for regular development work.
-This functionality exists to decrease build and test times in GitHub actions or for power users who need faster testing.
+This functionality exists to decrease build and test

-flag will build the minimum set of containers required for running the test suite, including:
+flag will build the minimum set

-application and logging containers which aren't necessary for core testing.
+dummy_gui.
+This setup excludes building multiple application and logging containers which aren't necessary for core

-qcb up --test-only
+qcb up --test

-When using --test-only
+When using --test

 aggregation in the test deployment.